chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 branch](https://github.com/chainguard-dev/identidock-cg/tree/v1) of the [repository for this tutorial](https://github.com/chainguard-dev/identidock-cg/).

-In order to follow along with the tutorial, please clone the code and switch to the `v1` branch e.g:
+In order to follow along with the tutorial, please clone the code and switch to the `v1` branch:

 ```bash